Bilal-Anarwala/HealthComplianceReview/README.md

 Explain the Controls: Write brief descriptions for each control, explaining how it applies to the compliance requirements.
 You can also include any additional controls you believe should be implemented.

 Recommendation for Implementation: Present an implementation plan, prioritizing the controls based on their criticality.
-Justify your prioritization and assume no controls are currently in place.